Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 Here, $\sigma_\mathrm{eff}$ is defined as the effective cross-section given by Eq.~\ref{eq:effective_cross_section}.
 In the case of a velocity-independent isotropic cross-section, $\sigma_\mathrm{eff} = \sigma$.
 The result is given for various simulations and times as a function of radius in Fig.~\ref{fig:hDl}.
 We find that a kernel size that is even a few multiples larger than the mean free path appears to be unproblematic (compare also Fig.~\ref{fig:resolution+softening}).
 In contrast, ratios exceeding an order of magnitude appear to be problematic.
 However, in general, it depends on the simulation set-up how problematic a specific value for $h/l$ is; in particular, it should depend on the velocity dispersion gradient.
 In this sense, stages of the gravothermal collapse later than those that we have simulated could be even more problematic.
-Furthermore, we want to add that there might be a mild dependence on how the geometric factor $\Lambda$ for the interaction probability and drag force is computed \citep[see Eqs.~9, 13 and B4 by][]{Fischer_2021a}, e.g.\ the chosen kernel function may matter.
+Furthermore, we want to add that there might be a mild dependence on how the geometric factor $\Lambda$ for the interaction probability and the drag force is computed \citep[see eqs.~9, 13 and B4 by][]{Fischer_2021a}; for example, the chosen kernel function may matter.

-Finally, we want to point out that the error arising from a too large value for $h/l$ does not show up in the energy conservation of the simulation.
-Hence, this is a good example of where energy conservation fails as a measure of the simulation's accuracy.
+Finally, we note that the error arising from a too large value for $h/l$ does not show up in the energy conservation of the simulation.
+Hence, this is a good example of where energy conservation alone is not enough to assess the simulation's accuracy.